bmaingret/bmaingret.github.io/_posts/2021-11-15-Docker-and-Poetry.md

 ---
 category: [programming]
-tags: [docker, poetry, pyenv, gcp, python, cloud]
+tags: [docker, python, cloud]
 title: "Python and Poetry on Docker"
+sidebar:
+  nav: "docs"
 ---

 Build a multi-stage Docker image from official Python images with support for Poetry projects.